-MAXXI is dedicating one of its galleries to a permanent – and free for all from Tuesday to Friday – display of its own collections.
+MAXXI is dedicating one of its galleries to a permanent – and free for all from Tuesday to Friday and every first Sunday of the month – display of its own collections.

 The design and constructional philosophy of Pier Luigi Nervi in the works realised for the world of sport